-This grant was received pursuant to the Grant Agreement dated 1 April 2016 between SCWO and the National Council of Social Service (NCSS) as administrator of the Tote Board Social Service Fund ("TBSSF") which was for a period of 1 year and 3 months from 1 April 2016 to 30 June 2017.
-The first agreement was superseded by a 2nd agreement dated 1 April 2017 covering a 3-month period from 1 April 2017 to 30 June 2017 and then subsequently superseded by a 3rd agreement dated 1 July 2017 which covers a period of 1 year and 9 months from 1 July 2017 to 31 March 2019.
-The 3rd agreement was superseded by a 4th agreement dated 1 April 2018 covering a period of 1 year from 1 April 2018 to 31 March 2019.
+This grant was received pursuant to the Grant Agreement dated 1 April 2018 signed between SCWO and the National Council of Social Service (NCSS) as administrator of the Tote Board Social Service Fund ("TBSSF") which was for a period of 1 year from 1 April 2018 to 31 March 2019.
 With effect from 1 April 2019, funding has ceased as the percentage for government co-funded established programmes was scaled down such that government and TBSSF funding does not exceed 75% of Total Operating Expenditure ("TOE").
-SCWO-Star Shelter falls under this category as MSF is funding at 75% of TOE.
+MSF was funding 75% of TOE during the prior financial year.